Keyboard shortcuts

 Built-in Rules

-mxcli ships with 14 built-in lint rules implemented in Go.
+mxcli ships with built-in rules implemented in Go.
 These rules are fast and always available.

 MDL Rules